 But what length should the pendulum be in order to keep time at 1 second?

 One of my more recent favorite games has been Stardew Valley.
 It is essentially an updated version of the game Harvest Moon, which originally came out in 1997 on the Gameboy, which is what I originally played it on.
 It is a game where you inherit a farm from a dying relative, and you come to find it overrun with weeds, trees and rocks.
 You slowly clear it out, plant crops and adopt animals.
-You can also mine and fish, and you slowly build relationships with the people in the town by joining them at festivals or bringing them gifts.
-You also have the opportunity to start a family.
+You can also mine and fish, and you slowly build relationships with the people in the town by joining them

 One comment I received on a previous blog about backpacks was about a backpack literally breaking your back.
 I decided to do some research on the topic.
 It appears that a vertebrae in your spine can withstand about 500 lbs of force, which is about 2225 N of force.
 In order to do some damage to your spine, you would need to have a backpack weigh this much in newtons.
 This means that your backpack would have to have a mass of 227 kg, or almost 500 lbs to do real damage to your back.